 Dr. Jean-Victor Blanc

-He is a psychiatrist and addictologist at Saint-Antoine Hospital (AP-HP, Paris), a lecturer at Sorbonne University and founder of ‘Culture Pop et Psy’.
+A psychiatrist and addictologist at Saint-Antoine Hospital (AP-HP, Paris), Jean-Victor Blanc is also a lecturer at Sorbonne University and founder of ‘Culture Pop et Psy’.

-« [...] the priority ought to be finally changing our attitudes towards mental health. [...]
-By moving away from these stereotypes, we can revisit certain clichés, which will let us better look after ourselves and also promote inclusion. »
+« [...] the priority here should be working to finally shift how we regard mental health. [...]
+By moving away from these stereotypes, we can revisit certain clichés, which will allow us to look after ourselves better and also promote inclusion. »

 View the portrait